Geology Program at Northern Arizona University, together with colleagues at

 and your timeline.
 In the third through seventh weeks you will work alone, with

 your mentor, and with other participants in the program.
-Students doing lab
+Students doing hillslope-process

-projects will travel to that host institution.
+projects will travel to Arizona State University.
 It's not all work!
 Flagstaff is

 close to innumerable fantastic places (the Grand Canyon, for example), and we